pixelc-linux/pixelc-rootfs-scripts/README.md

 all of the utility library.

 You can also extend default scripts easily by using hooks.
-That means you can create a scripts that will define a hook function and include the fallback script; the fallback script will execute the hook at the specified point.
+That means you can create a scripts that will define a hook function and include the default script; the default script will execute the hook at the specified point.
 Example:

 ```